-Located on the corner of Yonge and Temperance Streets, the Dineen Building is a four storey heritage designated structure was completed in 1897 at a cost of $30,000 and originally housed the W & D Dineen Co., retailers of hats and furs.
+Located on the corner of Yonge and Temperance Streets, the Dineen Building is a four storey heritage designated structure, that was completed in 1897 at a cost of $30,000 and originally housed the W & D Dineen Co., retailers of hats and furs.

 On-Site Staff at This Location